-Thanks to digital technology, your winery has more opportunities than ever before to connect with your consumer and be top of mind with an effective marketing plan.
+Thanks to digital technology, your winery has more opportunities to connect with your consumer and be top of mind with an effective marketing plan.

-This upward trend is only set to continue as consumer habits change, influenced by culinary tourism and technology.
+This upward trend is only set to continue as consumer habits change, influenced by technology.

 Still not convinced?